 If an applicant does not meet the required prerequisites, then appropriate course(s) may be added to the degree requirements.

 Note: a senior recital and undergraduate courses in piano pedagogy or teaching experience are desirable, but not required for admission.

-For admission requirements, refer to the Graduate Studies' website for the minimum qualifications for the MM in Music and the Graduate Studies.
-Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and application process.
+For admission requirements, refer to the Graduate Studies' website for the minimum qualifications for the MM in Music.
+Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility, auditions, and the application process.
 Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate Studies and the degree program to which you’ve applied.